-Alps are deep valleys and highland plateaus. some heavilv forested by fir. spruce, beech, and oak.
-Croatia's highest point is Dinara, which rises to about 6.000 ft border near the with BiH in the
+Alps are vallevs and highland plateaus. some heavily forested by fir. spruce, beech, and Croatia's oak. highest point Dinara, which rises to about 6,000 ft near the border with BiH in the South.

-South.
 Craggy mountain slopes and limestone cliffs descend sharply toward the coastline, which meanders as a narrow lowland with numerous natural bays and harbors.